wasp-lang/wasp/web/blog/2024-08-20-django-vs-wasp.md

 pip install django-cors-headers
 ```

-Include Rest Framework and Cors Header as installed apps, CORS headers as middleware, and then also set a local host for the react frontend to be able to communicate with the backend (Django) server (again, there is no need to do any of this initial setup in Wasp as it's all handled for you):
+Include Rest Framework and Cors Header as installed apps, CORS headers as middleware, and then also set a local host for the React frontend to be able to communicate with the backend (Django) server (again, there is no need to do any of this initial setup in Wasp as it's all handled for you):

 ```py title="settings.py"
 INSTALLED_APPS = [